brianhouk/bluesky-event-sync/README.md

 ## Database Backup
 The application automatically backs up the database daily and retains the last five backups.
 The backup script is located at backup_database.py.

+## Miscellaneous Scripts

+   ### Posting a message across all accounts.

+      You can post a wall message immediately to Bluesky using the post_wall_message.py script.
+This script inserts a special event into the database with a scheduled time set to the current time, ensuring it gets posted immediately.

+      Usage
+      To post a wall message, run the post_wall_message.py script with the desired message, account username, and configuration name:

+      ```
+      python src/scripts/post_wall_message.py "This is a wall message" "discoveroshkosh.bsky.social" "OshkoshEvents" --db-path path/to/your/database.db
+      ```
 ## Running Tests
 To run the tests, use the following command: